goldjee/ImageParser/README.md

 # Command line arguments
 *-c* or *-crop* - crops images.
 Default size is 320x320
 *-b* or *-balance* - balances dataset.
 Default ratio is 1:1
+*-cl* or *-clean* - cleans output directories before any operations